SHADES OF GREEN & EVERYTHING IN BETWEEN

 - Warm green paint colors with a STRONG neutral base will lean into either GREIGE or TAN.
 Add enough of a neutral base, and your warm green will become the UNDERTONE rather than the dominant color.

 - Warm green paint colors can help balance out cool northern light or flat eastern light.

 In this next photo, we step OUT of green and into GREIGE, which means it’s a warm neutral with a green-yellow undertone…

 Sherwin Williams Anonymous

-Green paint colours that lean into BLUE are cool greens.
-And as it relates to ‘colours’, green-blue or blue-green (where blue is more dominant than green) are the most POPULAR shades these days.
+Green paint colors that lean into BLUE are cool greens.
+And as it relates to ‘colors’, green-blue or blue-green (where blue is more dominant than green) are the most POPULAR shades these days.

-You might look at that above photo and think to yourself, ‘ermmm, that ain’t green, that’s BLUE.‘ Truth be told, it can be both!
+You might look at that photo above and think, ‘ermmm, that ain’t green; that’s BLUE.‘ Truth be told, it can be both!
 This is Sherwin Williams Sea Salt, which is a well-known green/gray.
 However, because of Sea Salt’s particular make-up, it just LOOOOVES leaning into blue (because the black that it’s made with is a blue/black, but that’s getting a WEE bit technical).
 I have clients who find it TOO green (when they want a green/blue) and others who find it too blue – it’s a bit of a ninja!

 Benjamin Moore Prescott Green